DannySeidel/mac-setup/README.md

 # Mac-Setup

-This Repo contains my config files for setting up a new Mac.
+This repo contains my config files for setting up a new Mac.

 ## Setup
 To run all listed steps, download and execute the `mac-setup.sh` file with: